INDUCTION & COMPLIANCE MADE EASY

 • Engineering Controls: Using physical barriers or creating distance to minimize exposure, possibly involving workspace redesign or the use of materials to shield against RFR.

-• Administrative Controls: Implementing safe work practices and policies, such as limiting exposure time to RF sources and offering training on RFR safety, which can be included in OSHA training.
+• Administrative Controls: Implementing safe work practices and policies, such as limiting exposure time to RF sources and offering training on RFR safety, which can be included in OSHA training or in online onboarding.

 • Personal Protective Equipment (PPE): When other controls are insufficient, PPE like RF protective clothing may be necessary.